-Because my friends and family, occasionally, used foul language, uploaded questionable photos onto Myspace, and discussed inappropriate topics online, Rashel cut off my social media presence, as well.
+Because my friends and family, occasionally, used foul language, uploaded questionable photos, and discussed inappropriate topics online, Rashel cut off my social media presence.
 In time, all contact with the outside world was filtered through Rashel.
 Meanwhile, my friends thought that I had abandoned them.
 They thought I didn't care.
-Virtually all former relationships I had with all the people in my past were destroyed.
+Virtually all former relationships I had with all of the people in my past were destroyed.
 This is a loss I have never recovered from.

-To make the situation worse, Rashel felt that she was not obligated under the same media restrictions.
+To make the situation worse, Rashel felt that she was not obligated under the same media restrictions that I was.
 As the female in the marriage, she believed her responsibility was to be the gatekeeper of the home.
 She argued that she had to view the media to know what to censor.
 Because of this difference in our media diets, Rashel and I were moving in two different directions.